 Once Yukon retired, the Retired Police Canine Foundation stepped in to help the Bolts with some of his medical bills, and Dr. Justin Yesilonis, a member of the Elk Creek Veterinary Services team based out of Oxford, continues to sponsor some of his medical care.
-For those interested in learning more about how to help to support retired K-9 dogs, please visit https://www.policek9help.com/.
+Click here to learn more about how to help support retired K-9 dogs.

 Photo Caption: Yukon, a retired police K-9, getting some time outside at TCHS Pennock’s Bridge Campus.

 Photo Caption: Yukon pictured with students in the TCHS Pennock’s Bridge Campus Veterinary Science program.

 Photo Caption 3: Yukon pictured with his owner and partner, Corporal Brian Bolt.